sakamoto-poteko/HumanResourceCompiler/human-resource-lazycoder-vscode/README.md

 ## Extension Settings

 As of now, this extension does not add any configurable settings through VSCode.
 Future updates might include customizable themes or syntax color settings.

-## Known Issues

-Currently, there are no reported issues.
-Should users encounter any bugs or unexpected behavior, they are encouraged to report these on the GitHub issue tracker linked in this document.

-## Release Notes

-### 0.0.1

-- Initial release of the Human Resource Machine LazyCoder Language Support.
-- Features basic syntax highlighting according to HRML language specifications.